Mingle-APIIT-Blog/Mingle/README.md

    5.1.
 [Personalized Features](#personalized-features)

 ## Introduction
-This repository consists of my contribution to an agile-based blog platform built using HTML, CSS, PHP, JavaScript, and PhpMyAdmin.
+This repository consists of an agile-based blog platform built using HTML, CSS, PHP, JavaScript, and PhpMyAdmin.
 The project follows the agile methodology, with the team progressing through agile phases that include project planning, requirement gathering & analysis, sprint planning, sprints and reviews.

-Currently, the repository contains the shippable product of Sprint 1, which includes essential features such as user authentication and authorization, as well as blog management functionalities (CRUD operations).
-Users can sign up, log in securely, and manage their blogs seamlessly through this platform.

 Our team is dedicated to delivering a user-friendly and robust blogging experience.
 Visit the team's organization -> Mingle: APIIT Blog